Amazon pulls sexually explicit childrenswear from its Canadian site following complaint

 Zikova complained to Amazon, which removed the bathing suit from the site.

-Concerned that Amazon may still be selling similar items, Zikova further searched the site.
+Concerned that Amazon may still be selling similar items, Zikova further searched the site that same day.
 This time, she was dismayed to find an ad for a children's hoodie displaying the same explicit message, modelled by a young boy.

 Zikova contacted Amazon using its online chat option, but this time she was unsuccessful in getting the item removed.